Syncing 10,000 leads/mo? GET A DEMO

 Overall, Facebook’s cookieless future offers a privacy-compliant, reliable, and cross-device tracking solution for measuring the effectiveness of advertising campaigns.

 We have to come to terms with the fact that a cookieless future is upon us.
-On the one hand, we understand the consumers’ need to safeguard their data and privacy, but on the other hand we know how difficult it will be for advertisers to effectively do their job.
+On the one hand, we understand consumers’ need to safeguard their data and privacy, but on the other hand, we recognize the challenges advertisers face in effectively doing their job.

 How to prepare then?
-Look for cookieless future solutions that do not require third-party cookies and solely rely on first-party cookies, hoping that a more permanent solution will come up, eventually.
+Look for cookieless future solutions that do not require third-party cookies and rely solely on first-party cookies, hoping that a more permanent solution will emerge eventually.

 Check out all available integrations for Facebook Conversions API!